make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

 - A useful skill in software development is being able to break-down a problem into smaller pieces
-- For this feature we will just focus on generating points at random locations
+- For this feature we will assume that we already know how to generate the actual terrain from a given set of points, which lets us focus on generating just the points
-- We won't worry about how to generate the actual terrain from those points
 - We can also assume that the planet is just a large sphere
-- This lets us break the problem down into small steps:
+- Then we can break it down into two steps:
   - Generate pseudorandom numbers from an initial seed
   - Map those numbers to points on a sphere